 - Full disability for 90 days or longer

-- Permanent or significant limitation on the use of an organ, body system, body member, or bodily function
+- A permanent or significant limitation on the use of an organ, body system, body member, or bodily function

 - Significant disfigurement